 With some yarn, tulle, felt, and paint, you can create a super cute plush turkey wreath of your own that is guaranteed to make your kids smile when they come home from school.

 We hope you loved all of these cute ideas.
-Are you feeling ready for Autumn?
-Check out our other craft ideas to make cheap DIY Fall Crafts.

 Like this article?
 Pin it!